 Who will get what?
-As Weinberger Divorce & Family Law Group’s Bari Weinberger explained today in an appearance on PIX 11’s morning news show with Sukanya Krishnan, what may be the most relevant factor for the couple is the state in which they reside.
+As Weinberger Divorce & Family Law Group, LLC’s Bari Weinberger explained today in an appearance on PIX 11’s morning news show with Sukanya Krishnan, what may be the most relevant factor for the couple is the state in which they reside.

 According to Weinberger, unlike New Jersey, which has equitable distribution rules in place for dividing martial assets, “California is a ‘community property’ state, which means a 50/50 division of the assets that have been acquired from the date of marriage to the marital cut off point…essentially until the time of separation.”

 And just what date is this?
 With money rolling in every day from the Kardashian empire’s many ventures, the date of marital separation may become very important because it could represent a significant number of assets.
 Rumors have swirled that the pair split up this past spring, but the Jenners have steadfastly denied any marital discord until releasing the statement announcing their separation this past week.

 “Separation is not necessarily when they began living in separate homes.
 In the case of Kris and Bruce, the couple continued to hold themselves out as husband and wife.
 As recently as June, Kris denied rumors of a divorce and indicated that she was hopeful that they would remain married for another 23 years.”

 In other words, if Kris signed a big bucks contract in the past few months, even though she and Bruce were living in separate homes, he could still claim 50 percent based on their public statements and public personas as a married couple.